What are Piles?

 Avoiding constipation is the key to preventing hemorrhoids during pregnancy.

-- Intake of diet rich in high-fiber foods.
+- Intake of a diet rich in high-fiber foods.

 - Drink plenty of fluids to help keep your stools soft and your bowel movements regular.